Tax-Exempt Organizations 101

 To put it simply, no, churches and other places of worship are not legally required to file for 501c3 status.
 While not all churches are registered 501c3 organizations, it is worth exploring if it could be right for you.
 There are several factors for churches to weigh when considering filing for 501c3 status that are unique to places of worship.

 What do I need to provide to donors to ensure they can claim their tax exemption for donating?

-Nonprofits are required to provide donation acknowledgements (also know as thank you letters) to donors, either virtually via email or as a physical letter.
+Nonprofits are required to provide donation acknowledgements (also known as thank you letters) to donors, either virtually via email or as a physical letter.
 This ensures that when tax time rolls around, the donor has the information they need to take a tax deduction for their charitable contributions if they are able.

 There are certain pieces of information that are required to be included on the donation acknowledgment, like your nonprofit’s tax ID number.
 You can read about the requirements and best practices in our free guide to writing donation acknowledgements.